 Yogurt is a natural probiotic.
 This means that it has plenty of healthy bacteria in it.
 According to the Mayo Clinic, eating yogurt may help introduce healthy bacteria back into the body.
 This helps establish a balanced vaginal environment, and could help fight off the bad bacteria.
 To get the full benefits, eat at least one serving of yogurt per day.

 Yogurt contains some probiotics.
-But there are plenty of probiotic supplements available.
-According to a 2014 study, there is evidence that taking probiotic supplements daily can help treat and prevent bacterial vaginosis.
+But there are plenty of probiotic supplements available. , there is evidence that taking probiotic supplements daily can help treat and prevent bacterial vaginosis.

 If you have bacterial vaginosis, take probiotics daily to help treat and prevent future cases of bacterial vaginosis.
 Probiotics can come in pill or liquid form.
 If you’ve been on an antibiotic, this medication can kill off the good bacteria as well as the bad.
 So replace the good bacteria with probiotics supplements and yogurt.

-Garlic has strong antibacterial properties, and it’s long been used as a home remedy for bacterial vaginosis.
-One study found that taking a garlic supplement tablet could be an option for treating bacterial vaginosis.
+Garlic has strong antibacterial properties, and it’s long been used as a home remedy for bacterial vaginosis. that taking a garlic supplement tablet could be an option for treating bacterial vaginosis.

 Essential oils like tea tree oil need to be diluted with a carrier oil such as coconut, sweet almond, or olive oil.
 Choose an oil you know you are not allergic to and mix 5 to 10 drops of tea tree oil in 1 ounce of carrier oil.
 Do not use tea tree oil without mixing it with a carrier oil first as it can burn tender skin.